minbams/To-do-List/README.md

-# to-do-list
+# To-do List
-Simple to-do list using JavaScript
+Simple to-do list using HTML, CSS, and JavaScript